 Not everyone has the “luxury” of getting furniture on wheels so you have to be realistic.
 Carpet stores sometime give out their sample carpet squares to teachers.
 Students can grab a square before coming to a learning spot.
-Below you will find some other options available on Amazon that are easily moved and also comfortable for kids.
-Have a variety of options for your students.
+Below you will find some other options that are easily moved and also comfortable for kids.
+Have a variety of different seats for your students to choose.
 Tall tables, short tables, bean bag chairs, desks in quiet areas of the classroom.
+(Many of these are available online, like at Amazon.)
 Remember, not everything has to be purchased – a tall table for standing and working can be a counter space or a bookshelf.
 Think outside the box. 🙂

 Classroom meetings are probably the most underrated classroom learning tool.
 Sure, they are quite popular right now in some classrooms, but the impact of effective ones cannot be overstated.
 Starting the year with classroom meetings is important not only to introduce students to you and your classroom but also to build the classroom culture of social learning.
 Kids need to feel a sense of belonging in order to learn.
 (Read some of the research here.
 Furrer and Skinner, 2003).
 Maslow is probably the most famous researcher for explaining a human’s needs.
 I created a kid-friendly poster set to help you teach this.
 You can grab this FREE poster here.